zach2039/vs-metaltongs/README.md

 --------
 Adds metal tongs to the game which function exactly the same as wooden tongs; increase cool factor of your forge area.

-Also makes all heat resistant gear consume durability on pickup or slot selected of hot items.
+Also makes all heat resistant gear consume durability on pickup, or on selecting the slot, of hot items.

 Quick-start Guide